defold/extender/README.md

 #### Docker container

 * When the container is running, then run `./server/scripts/debug-local.sh`.
-It connects to the container using the `etender` user, and executes bash.
+It connects to the container using the `extender` user, and executes bash.

 * In detail: [Debugging](./README_DEBUGGING.md)